mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 }
 ```

-It's important to note that there are no strict rules for picking the properties that are intrinsic.
-For example, if not all labels in a form should have the same text color then the `text-gray-900` style should remain inline.
-In most cases, the reader can intuit why certain styles are inline and others are not.
-In less intuitive cases, for example when a margin appears in the CSS file, it's good to add a comment to explain why the style is considered to be intrinsic.
+It's important to recognize that there are no rigid guidelines for determining which properties are intrinsic.
+For instance, if not all form labels share the same text color then the text-gray-900 style should remain inline.
+In most cases, the reader can intuitively discern why certain styles are inline while others are not.
+In less obvious situations, such as when a margin appears in the CSS file, it's helpful to include a comment explaining why the style is considered to be intrinsic.

 ## Ad-hoc properties and layouts

-I use the term ad-hoc properties for those properties that remain inline.
-Usually, the ad-hoc properties deal with the layout and geometry of the component, such as the flex-box properties, margins, heights, widths and paddings.
+I refer to the properties that remain inline as ad-hoc properties.
+These typically involve the component's layout and geometry, including flex-box properties, margins, heights, widths, and paddings.

-Although ad-hoc properties can be adjusted to suit a particular context, it's still good for consistency to limit the variation in these properties.
-For example, if the email field has a vertical padding of 1.5, then probably the password field in the same form should also have this padding.
-Therefore, I also break out the ad-hoc properties and put them in a layout object.
+While ad-hoc properties can be adjusted to fit a specific context, it's good for consistency to limit the variation in these properties.
+For instance, if an email field has a vertical padding of 1.5, it's likely that the password field in the same form should also have this padding.
+To address this, I extract the ad-hoc properties and place them in a layout object.

 ```tsx
 import { classnames as cn } from 'classnames';